covelloz/PyQt4_GUI_SHELL/README.md

 --(optional) os :: good import to have when dealing with file I/O processes.

 --(optional) re :: good import to have when need to use regex pattern matching.

-#OVERVIEW
-A minimal GUI application that let's you select a CSV or TXT file for processing and select an output directory for an output file.
-Great for implementing a heavy data-processing process.
-The process gets threaded and implements a progress bar interface to keep track.

 #HOW TO USE
 The main threaded process is executed by the worker class, specifically in the worker.run() method.